 If you rely on JSON mode or tool calls, test those paths specifically, both add overhead and can change TTFT.

-Mean time taken vs reasoning level
+The mean time taken vs reasoning level

 Key Findings